ImperialCollegeLondon/RSEBlog/docs/posts/20241021_hacktoberfest24.md

 ### SWMManywhere – Barnaby Dobson​

-[SWMManywhere](https://imperialcollegelondon.github.io/SWMManywhere/) is a tool to synthesise urban drainage network models (UDMs) using publicly available data such as street networks, DEMs, and building footprints, across the globe.
+[SWMManywhere](https://imperialcollegelondon.github.io/SWMManywhere/) is a tool to synthesise urban drainage network models (UDMs) using publicly available data such as street networks, digital elevation models (DEMs), and building footprints, across the globe.
 It also provides tools for generating SWMM input files and performing simulations for the synthesised UDMs.

 One issue was tackled during the event by our colleague Tom Bland, [setting up Codecov in the repo](https://github.com/ImperialCollegeLondon/SWMManywhere/pull/304), but it brought up a lot of trouble due to a bug in Codecov, apparently.
 The lessons learnt have been used for other projects, so it was still time well spent!